ritikaradh/FashionSpy/README.md

 * Fashion Spy can be integrated with the Product Information Management (PIM) database to recommend products from the blog to the user.

 ## Contributors
-Thanks to @MunmunPatra and @Eshita-3 for their contributions to this project.
+Thanks to @MunmunPatra @Eshita-3 for their contributions to this project.

 ## Acknowledgements